gocardless/gocardless-pro-ruby/README.md

 - `GoCardlessPro::ValidationError`

 These errors are fully documented in the [API documentation](https://developer.gocardless.com/api-reference/#overview-errors).

+When the API returns an `invalid_state` error due to an `idempotent_creation_conflict`, where possible, the library will automatically retrieve the existing record which was created using the idempotency key.

 All errors have the following methods to facilitate access to information in the API response: